top of page

 In 2015, Small was invited to be an American Representative by the Ministry of Culture of China for an exhibition of her photographs in Zhengzhou during China’s International Photographic Art Retrospective.

 In 2016, Small’s musical album, Secondary Dominance, was commissioned to premiere as a staged work at Beth Morison’s PROTOTYPE Festival.
 The Theatre Times described it as a “a perfect synthesis of opera and media” and The Wall Street Journal noted that it “defies category”.
-Secondary Dominance then shape-shifted into a series of music videos, and ultimately found its landing place as a feature film presented by Godfrey Reggio.
+Secondary Dominance then shape-shifted into a series of music videos, and ultimately found its landing place as a feature film presented by Godfrey Reggio, set to release Spring 2025.

 The Film is a hybrid biographical expression / auto-fiction documentary / long-form music video that explores trauma’s cellular imprint from a place where art and science intersect.
 The overarching goal for Secondary Dominance is that, through an adventurous storytelling template, the film can act as a conduit for a multi-dimensional conversation around trauma, transformation, non-linearity of memory, and our capacity as humans to hold this complexity.

-Throughout quarantine, Small edited Secondary Dominance, recorded a chamber work, “Behind the Gymnasium” and produced an LP, “Boomerang of Black Fluorescence” all pending release 2023.
-Small lives with her two cats, Bunny and January, in a pink house on a tree-lined street in Williamsburg, Brooklyn.
-She spends as much time as she can dancing Waltz, Tango, Rumba, and Foxtrot.
+Small is currently writing a chamber work for piccolo, flute, clarinet, bassoon, violin, viola, violoncello, and click-y mouth sounds entitled “Behind the Gymnasium”.
+Small lives in a pink house on a tree-lined street in Williamsburg, Brooklyn.
+She spends as much time as she can dancing Waltz, Tango, and Rumba.

 Composer and singer on Yo-Yo Ma's GRAMMY-winning album, “Sing Me Home”, Small is a multidisciplinary artist, musician, performer, filmmaker, and photographer.